kaseyvee/manage-landing/README.md

 - Flexbox
 - Mobile-first workflow

-### Continued development

-This looked harmless at the beginning but turned out to be quite the challenge.
-A lot of CSS decisions I made felt quite hacky- especially in the footer.

-I was also lost on how the svgs supplied are supposed to be used for the background- so, I still need to look into that.

-Also trying to look into a way for the carousel buttons on mobile to detect scroll to update the state of each button depending on which item is in view.

 ### What I learned

 The main challenge of this project were layout differences on different screens, and I felt quite proud of my ability to emulate the given designs.